 You can add multiple people by preparing a list in a spreadsheet program and importing that information into Resource Management.
 In the spreadsheet, fill out first and last names, email addresses, permission levels, disciplines, and roles for each person you want to add.

-The permission levels, disciplines, and roles in this list need to match exactly how they’re defined in Resource Management Account Settings.
+The permission levels, disciplines, and roles in this list must match your account settings for people.

 Learn how to import multiple people here.

 If you want freelancers to track their time on projects, invite them and give them a login, like other people in your account.
 You pay for Licensed Users with logins, so once the job is complete, you can archive that freelancer and use their license for someone else.
 Some customers have a few rotating seats designated for freelancer use.